typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 [172.17.0.1]$ conduct members
 ```

 The ConductR Core service runs under the `conductr` user along with the `conductr` group.
-Its pid file is written to: `/var/run/conductr/running.pid` and its install location is `/usr/share/conductr`.
+Its install location is `/usr/share/conductr`.

 ### Installing ConductR Agent on the first machine